cortex-js/cortexjs.io/docs/compute-engine/85-reference-core.md

 If there is no definition for the symbol, add a new definition in the current scope, and use the `value` to infer the type of the symbol.

-This is equivalent to `=` in may programming languages.
+This is equivalent to `=` in many programming languages.

 `Assign` is not a [pure function](/compute-engine/guides/expressions#pure-expressions).